 What would you do if your business couldn’t open for a week or even months because you didn’t have an office, a building or a warehouse?
 How would your business survive?
 Consider your options if damage to your office, building or warehouse is extensive and deemed inoperable.
 What is your back up plan?
 Talk to your insurance agent.
 Are you fully protected with your current policy?
 Do you have enough insurance protection?
 If you lease an office or a building, know what your lease agreement says in the event of an emergency so that you know who is responsible for what.
 If something in your lease is unclear, get it clarified and if necessary, in writing now not later when it’s too late.
 Determine what the costs would be to relocate or even to temporarily suspend your business.
-Seek out multiple opinions so that you can make the most informed and best decisions regarding all your business options in case of an emergency or natural disasters where your company operates.
+Seek out multiple professional opinions so that you can make the most informed and best decisions regarding all your business options in case of an emergency or natural disasters where your company operates.

 6) Make a List and Check it Twice

 Communication is critical in times of emergency.
 Sit down with your key personnel to discuss what plans, policies and procedures should be in place.
 Determine what type of emergencies potentially could affect your business.
 Determine appropriate responses to each.
 Be creative.
 Think the unthinkable.
 Be prepared.
 Make a list of what you may need.
 For example: Should your business have its own backup generator to produce electric power?
 What do you do if you don’t have telephone service?
-What if there was no Internet?
+What if there was no internet?
 Is there an alternative method to produce products?
 Could you still conduct business?
-Once you put your plans in place review them on a once or even twice yearly basis just so you are always ready for if and when a true emergency strikes your business.
+Once you put your plans in place review them on a once or even twice yearly basis just so you are always ready for if and when a true natural disaster or other emergency strikes your business.